How Independent Insurance Agencies Can Recruit Top Talent

 Once you’re reviewing candidates, know that the inexpensive option isn’t always going to be the best option.
 “Gauge their personality,” says Duda.
 “Trust your gut feeling when it comes to hiring, but have all the information available on hand when you make that decision.
 Just because someone is licensed and has a good resume doesn’t necessarily mean that they can sell insurance at a high level.”

-In the end, there’s no one road to take when recruiting for your agency; diversifying your efforts is essential to finding the right person for the job.
+In the end, there’s no single best way to recruit insurance agents; diversifying your efforts is essential to finding the right person for the job.

 “Since the beginning of time, one-third of jobs have been filled through an ad, one-third have been filled through referrals, and one-third through recruiters,” adds Gazzolo.
 “The best search is all three.”